 - Excessive pain in the joints

 These symptoms will disappear after some time.
 But the disease will slowly start to progress and become more aggressive.
-You will not notice any signs of the disease progressing.
-But as the days go by this will lead to Liver Cirrhosis, and liver cancer.
-This could be life threatening.
+This disease doesn’t give out any signs of its progression once it is inside your body.
+However, it can get seriously life-threatening once it matures.
+Advanced stages of this disease will lead to Liver Cirrhosis, and liver cancer.

 What are its effects on Pregnant women?

-It can lead to loss of consciousness of coma during labor pain.
+It can lead to loss of consciousness or coma during labor pain.
 Additionally, it can lead to urinary infections.

 What are its effects on the fetus?